 Taraxaci officinalis radix is a well-known traditional herbal substance that is therapeutically used for centuries in European region.
 This fact has been documented continuously in a lot of well-known textbooks.
-For following Taraxaci officinalis radix preparations as listed in the monograph, a period of at least 30 years in medicinal use as requested by Directive 2004/24/EC for qualification as a traditional herbal medicinal product is fulfilled: a) comminuted dried root, b) expressed juice (DER 1:1) from fresh root boiled in ethanol, c) juice from fresh root d) liquid extract (DER 1:1), extraction solvent ethanol 30% (V/V), and e) tincture (ratio of herbal substance to extraction solvent 1:5), extraction solvent ethanol 45% (V/V).
+For following Taraxaci officinalis radix preparations as listed in the monograph, a period of at least 30 years in medicinal use as requested by Directive 2004/24/EC for qualification as a traditional herbal medicinal product is fulfilled:

+- a) Comminuted dried root - b) Expressed juice (DER 1:1) from fresh root subjected to a steam of ethanol - c) Juice from fresh root - d) Liquid extract (DER 1:1), extraction solvent ethanol 30% V/V - e) Tincture (ratio of herbal substance to extraction solvent 1:5), extraction solvent ethanol 45% $\ensuremath{\text{V/V}}$

 None of the data fulfils the requirements to demonstrate a well-established medicinal use with recognised efficacy, thus the monograph is restricted to traditional use.
 The efficacy is plausible on the basis of long-standing use and experience.
 All existing literature data support traditional use of Taraxaci officinalis radix for the following indications suitable for self-medication:

-- a) Traditional herbal medicinal product for the relief of symptoms related to mild digestive disorders (such as feeling of abdominal fullness, flatulence, and slow digestion). - b) Traditional herbal medicinal product for temporary loss of appetite. - c) Traditional herbal medicinal product to increase the amount of urine to achieve flushing of the urinary tract as an adjuvant in minor urinary complaints.
+- a) Traditional herbal medicinal product for the relief of symptoms related to mild digestive disorders (such as feeling of abdominal fullness, flatulence, and slow digestion) Therapeutic area for browse search: Gastrointestinal disorders - b) Traditional herbal medicinal product for temporary loss of appetite Therapeutic area for browse search: Loss of appetite - c) Traditional herbal medicinal product to increase the amount of urine to achieve flushing of the urinary tract as an adjuvant in minor urinary complaints